ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-desktop-wallet.md

 ## News and Important Updates

-The Desktop Wallet has a dedicated section, showing news and other relevant updates in the Ark Ecosystem.
+The Desktop Wallet has a dedicated section, showing news and other relevant updates in the ARK Ecosystem.
 Often, you will receive new blog posts in this section, which can be accessed via clicking the newspaper icon in the wallet's navigation bar.

 ![News](./assets/how-to-use-the-desktop-wallet/new/News.png)

-## Creating or Importing your Ark Wallet
+## Creating or Importing your ARK Wallet

-The Ark Desktop Wallet allows you to both create new wallets and import existing ones.
+The ARK Desktop Wallet allows you to both create new wallets and import existing ones.
 You can begin either process by clicking the appropriate button at the top of the sidebar when on the app dashboard.

 ### Creating a New Wallet